JornPrengerFormeel/Travis_ShowingOpenWindows/README.md

 xmonad|no, TODO

-how to set up window managers with qt and travis:
+how to set up window managers with travis: